DIARY - 16 NOVEMBER 2011 - FRANK DYCUS INTERVIEW

 he had been drunk for a week and we sat down.
 He said I want to write

-a song with you.
+with you.
 I've got a hit idea.
 I said what is it?
 He said Unwound

 - I've been wrapped around her finger but tonight I'm gonna get unwound.